aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 * **FW-Management**: This subnet is used to host management tools and the management of the Firewalls itself.
 * **Public**: This subnet is the public-access zone for the perimeter VPC.
 It hosts the public interface of the firewalls, as well as application load balancers that are used to balance traffic across the firewall pair.
 There is one Elastic IPv4 address per public subnet that corresponds to the IPSec Customer Gateway (CGW) for the VPN connection into the Transit Gateway in Shared Networking.

+Outbound internet connections (for software updates, etc.) can be initiated from within the workload VPCs, and use the transparent proxy feature of the next-gen Firewalls.

 ### Shared Network
 The shared network account, and the AWS networking resources therein, form the core of the cloud networking infrastructure across the account structure.
 Rather than the individual accounts define their own networks, these are instead centralized here and shared out to the relevant OUs.
 Principals in a Dev OU will have access to a Dev VPC, Test OU will have access to a Test VPC and so on - all of which are owned by this account.

+You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with AWS Resource Access Manager (RAM).
+The RAM service eliminates the need to create duplicate resources in multiple accounts, reducing the operational overhead of managing those resources in every single account.

 #### Transit Gateway
-The Transit Gateway is a central hub that performs several core functions within the Shared Network account:
+The Transit Gateway is a central hub that performs several core functions within the Shared Network account.

 1. Routing of permitted flows; for example a Workload to On-premises via the Perimeter VPC.
     * All routing tables in SharedNetwork VPCs send `0.0.0.0/0` traffic to the TGW, where its handling will be determined by the TGW Route Table (TGW-RT) that its attachment is associated with.
 For example: